Illinois County

 Source: John Carter Brown Library at Brown University, A map of the north west parts of the United States of America (John Fitch, 1785)

-Augusta's western edge was undefined, "extending from thence northerly, westerly, and southerly, beyond the said mountains, to the utmost limits of Virginia."
-The 1763 Treaty of Paris, which ended the Seven Years War/French and Indian War, defined the western boundary of the English claims in North America at the Mississippi River.3
+Augusta County's western edge was undefined, "extending from thence northerly, westerly, and southerly, beyond the said mountains, to the utmost limits of Virginia."

-In the 1740's, Virginians obtained large land grants in the Ohio River watershed.
-The Ohio Company and the Loyal Land Company obtained rights to survey and claim hundreds of thousands of acres, despite the claims of the Cherokee, Iroquois, Delaware, Shawnee, Wyandot, Miami, or other nations who lived and hunted on that territory.
+Despite the unclear title, land speculators based in Virginis started to obtain large land grants in the Ohio River watershed.
+The Ohio Company and the Loyal Land Company obtained charters in 1749 to survey and claim hundreds of thousands of acres.
+British officials dealt with the Cherokee and Haudenosaunee, assuming they had the capacity to dominate and speak for other tribes.

 In 1778, George Rogers Clark seized control of British forts on the Wabash and Mississippi Rivers at Vincennes, Cahokia, and Kaskaskia.
 The French inhabitants of the area declared their allegiance to Virginia, largely because Clark ensured their property would not be seized.
 He promised they would not be disturbed in their customs, which was significant since the French were Roman Catholics.
 It also helped that France had allied with the United States against Great Britain.